 3. Vehicle Preparation

 Vehicles must meet the preparation specifications of the vintage race club you are entering under.
-It is therefore the responsibility of each competitor to research the proper period specification for his car, and to present it as such.
+It is, therefore, the responsibility of each competitor to research the proper period specification for their car, and to present it as such.
 The PVGPA will accept the Rules & Regulations of your organization with the below exceptions.